First time buyer mortgages

 1. Find out how much you can borrow

-Start by getting an idea of how much you can borrow with the calculator below.
+Start by getting an idea of how much you might be able to borrow using this How much can I borrow calculator.
 If you’re buying alone just leave the partner’s salary blank.

-This gives you a starting point.
-The calculation above assumes you can borrow 5x your salary.
+A mortgage affordability calculator gives you a starting point.
+The calculation assumes you can borrow 5x your salary.
 To get a more accurate picture speak to a fee-free mortgage broker about your salary, outgoings and credit rating to find out how big a mortgage you can borrow and to check whether the monthly repayments are affordable.
+This is also a good time to check and improve your credit rating, click here to jump to how you can do this.

 2. Get a Mortgage in Principle